rateldajer/UWECE-ProbReasAndRL/index.md

 1. [Variable elimination](inference/ve/) The inference problem.
 Variable elimination.
 Complexity of inference.

-2. (optional) [Belief propagation](inference/jt/): The junction tree algorithm.
+2. *(optional)* [Belief propagation](inference/jt/): The junction tree algorithm.
 Exact inference in arbitrary graphs.
 Loopy Belief Propagation.

-3. (optional) [MAP inference](inference/map/): Max-sum message passing.
+3. [MAP inference](inference/map/): Max-sum message passing.
 Graphcuts.
 Linear programming relaxations.
 Dual decomposition. <!-- TODO TODO: shorten this, no need to go into so much detail -->

 4. [Sampling-based inference](inference/sampling/): Monte-Carlo sampling.
 Forward Sampling.
 Rejection Sampling.
 Importance sampling.
 Markov Chain Monte-Carlo.
 Applications in inference.

+5. [Probabilistic Programming](probprog/basic/): Alternative approach to modelling probability distributions and performing inference.
+A/B Testing introduction and using MCMC to solve it.

-5. [Variational inference](inference/variational/): Variational lower bounds.
+5. *(optional)* [Variational inference](inference/variational/): Variational lower bounds.
 Mean Field.
 Marginal polytope and its relaxations. <!-- TODO : Question : could I just cover this at a high level to show them how to use it? -->

 <!-- TODO  Make a main notes file with all notes, from current course or others for students to peruse -->